 Free and right in Midtown Manhattan, The Sony Wonder Technology Lab is as entertaining as learning about technology should be.
 They just reopened the top two floors with new exhibits so now there are four floors of high-tech, interactive exhibits let kids make music, animation, learn about video game and film technology, robots and nanotechnology.
 The Sony Wonder Lab also offers programs, parties and free movies for kids.
 Read our first person review: Sony Wonder Technology Lab: Visiting the Free High-Tech Museum with Young NYC Kids.

-On the completely opposite end of the spectrum, the Science Barge gives children the ability to learn hands-on how technology can help us have less of an impact on the earth and live more sustainably.
+On the completely opposite end of the spectrum, the Science Barge in nearby Yonkers gives children the ability to learn hands-on how technology can help us have less of an impact on the earth and live more sustainably.
 The Science Barge is a sustainable urban farm powered by wind, solar, and biofuels and irrigated by rainwater and purified river water.
 It is completely off the grid, creates no carbon emissions, no net water consumption and no waste stream.
 Families can tour the barge and participate in programs geared to teach them more about the technologies involved.

 Bodies, The Exhibition

 Unfortunately this exhibit was severely damaged during Hurricane Sandy.
 It is supposed to reopen at some point but currently there is no timeline.